Kyrgyz som

-The som (/sɒm/; сом /ky/; ISO code: KGS; sign: ⃀ (^{с})) is the currency of Kyrgyzstan.
+The som (сом; ISO code: KGS; sign: ⃀ (^{с})) is the currency of Kyrgyzstan.
 It is subdivided into 100 tıyın.
 Initially, only banknotes were issued, but coins were introduced in 2008.
 The currency features denominations ranging from 1 tıyın to 5000 som.

 The National Bank of the Kyrgyz Republic oversees its issuance, and various commemorative coins have been released to celebrate cultural and historical events.
 The banknotes display notable Kyrgyz historical figures and symbols, with periodic updates to enhance security features such as watermarks, holograms, and microprinting.
 Over time, higher denomination notes have been introduced to manage inflation.

 Etymology

 The official name of the Soviet ruble in Kazakh, Kyrgyz, Tajik, and Uzbek was soum, and this name appeared written on the back of banknotes, among the texts for the value of the note in all 15 official languages of the USSR.
 The word som (alternatively transliterated "soum" or "sum") means "pure" in Kazakh, Kyrgyz, Uyghur and Uzbek, as well as in many other Turkic languages.
 The word implies "pure" silver or gold and thus is similar in etymology to sterling.